ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-block.md

 Although the live code block highlighting is impossible when editing in CKEditor 5 ([learn more](https://github.com/ckeditor/ckeditor5/issues/436#issuecomment-548399675)), the content can be highlighted when displayed in the frontend (e.g. in blog posts, messages, etc.).

-The code language {@link module:code-block/codeblock~CodeBlockConfig#languages configuration} helps integrating with external code highlighters (e.g. [highlight.js](https://highlightjs.org/) or [Prism](https://prismjs.com/)).
+The code language {@link module:code-block/codeblock~CodeBlockConfig#languages configuration} helps to integrate with external code highlighters (e.g. [highlight.js](https://highlightjs.org/) or [Prism](https://prismjs.com/)).
 Please refer to the documentation of the highlighter of your choice and make sure CSS classes configured in `codeBlock.languages` correspond with the code syntax auto–detection feature of the highlighter.

 ## Tips and tweaks